 Here’s one little example to show you how important every aspect of their living environment is to horses.
 For my herd of 11, in addition to having enough slow feeder boxes under shelter (because it rains so much here), they showed me that I also needed to add open boxes specifically for their daily alfalfa.
 Juno showed us we couldn’t simply fill the slowfeeders with hay and put the alfalfa on top, because the first time we tried this, he stood both his front legs inside the feeder, on top of the feeder grate, to push it down so he could better get at all the little alfalfa bits!
 Oy vey.

 And then, after I got 11 more open boxes for their alfalfa, Zorra showed us that one of the boxes needed to be moved to a better location – she showed us 3-4 times, very insistent, until I got out my drill, removed the 6 screws and screwed it down again in the place she wanted it:

 You can see from this one small example how important it is for horses to be in control of their physical environment.
 Of course they know what they need, better than we do!
 They also want to live peaceful, fair, interesting, varied, satisfying lives.
 And they know what’s not working for them, and what we need to change.
-So we need to both study wild horses (equine ethology) and listen to what they’re asking us for.
+So we need to both study wild horses (equine ethology) and listen to what our own horses are asking us for.
 Then we need to action and make things better for them.